 Similarly, you can squeeze more leg volume into a single workout session by doing leg press after heavy squats.
 You can continue to get as much out of your quads/hams/glutes without being limited by a fatigued lower back.

-The G3 leg press plate is 29” wide, which is just a half-inch narrower than the leg press plates on the G6, G9 and G12.
-It works great for leg pressing with anything from a narrow stance to a normal shoulder width stance to a wide stance.
+The G3 leg press plate is 29.5” wide.
+It works great for leg pressing with anything from a narrow stance to a standard shoulder-width stance to a wide stance.

 The only thing you can’t do is an extra wide (i.e. sumo) stance.
 This shouldn’t be a problem for most people.
 It’s not common to perform leg presses with a sumo stance.
 I’ve personally never used such a wide stance.

 The G3 leg press plate attaches to the Smith bar with pop-pins that snap into the hooks on the ends of the Smith bar.

 You rack and unrack the leg press by rotating the Smith bar hooks with your feet.
 Also, when pressing the weight, you need to control your ankle position to avoid knocking the hooks into the racking pegs.

 This requires a bit of ankle control.
 It might feel awkward at first, but you’ll get used it after a while.

 To leg press safely, remember to set the Smith machine safeties at the appropriate level: at or just below the bottom of your range of motion.
 This will save you from getting stuck under the plate in case you fail and can’t re-rack the Smith bar.